 Contact Munley Law today for a free consultation to discuss the merits of your case.

-Distracted driving is when a driver is engaged in any other activity that takes his or her attention away from the road.
+Distracted driving occurs when a driver engages in any activity that takes his or her attention away from the road.
 There are three main categories of distracted driving:

 What Are the Most Common Forms of Distracted Driving?